top of page

 You can prepare and test online through an EPA approved provider.
 SkillCat is an EPA approved Section 608 certifying organization with remote proctoring, instant results, and certificate verification for employers.
 For a budget friendly route, sign up at SkillCat and schedule your exam when you are ready.

-How to become an hvac technician also depends on your state.
-Licensing rules vary.
-Some states license HVAC technicians at the state level.
-Others do not license techs statewide and leave requirements to cities or counties.
-Where a license is required, you usually need to document education or apprenticeship hours, hold EPA 608, and pass an exam on codes, system design, and safety.
+How to become an hvac technician also depends on your location.
+Licensing rules vary widely.
+Some states license HVAC technicians at the state level, while others leave requirements to cities or counties.
+Where a license is required, you usually need to document education or apprenticeship hours, hold EPA 608 certification, and pass an exam on codes, system design, and safety.
 Contractor licenses have extra requirements like insurance or bonding.
-Always check your state and local rules before you start applying.
+Always check your state and local rules before you start applying for jobs.

 Optional certifications are not legally required, but they can improve employability and pay.

-• NATE, North American Technician Excellence, is a nationally recognized credential.
+• NATE: North American Technician Excellence is a nationally recognized credential.
 Techs pass a core exam plus a specialty like air conditioning or heat pumps and renew every five years with testing or continuing education.
-Studies show NATE certified techs have fewer callbacks and lower warranty costs.
 Employers often pay a premium and homeowners who know NATE prefer certified techs.

-• Other useful add ons include HVAC Excellence, EPA Section 609 for automotive A C, and OSHA 10 safety cards.
+• Other Useful Add ons: These include HVAC Excellence, EPA Section 609 for automotive A C, and OSHA 10 safety cards.

 SkillCat includes NATE aligned prep, R 410A safety training, and OSHA 10 access through a partner.
 Browse the training paths at SkillCat or dive into our advanced training for techs.